 The game uses a lock-on system while in combat in order to take full advantage of the Wiimote's abilities.
 Outside of combat the player is free to fun around by tilting the Wiimote, but the lock-on system lets the player's movements with the Wiimote only affect the equipped weapon.
 By holding the "Z" button however, the player can break out of the lock-on mode even while in combat.

 Comments from the developers also suggests that combat will be less of a "patterned-response" style and more of an instinctual affair.
 Basically it's not the old Legend of Zelda style where players have to hit a boss in the back in order to get him set up for a damaging attack, and then repeat 3 more times.
 Players will be required to think fast in order to win the often quick, and unpredictable brawls.

-The main character of Red Steel 2 is an anonymous man known only as the Swordsman, a young Kusagari, who returns to Caldera after a five year banishment to find a motorcycle gang of thugs and scavengers have taken over the town.
-After saving someone named Jian he is informed that the rest of the Kusagari are missing and sets out to reclaim the sword given to him by his father and uncover who is behind the disappearance of his clan.
+- The Kusagari: The main character of Red Steel 2 is an anonymous man known only as the Kusagari, a member of the clan he is named after, who returns to Caldera after a five year banishment to find a motorcycle gang of thugs and scavengers have taken over the town.
+He is a master of both the sword and the gun, making him an ideal warrior.
+Now, he is the last of his kind and determined to avenge his clan.